aidos-lab/apparent/README.md

 ## 📬 Contact

-For questions, feedback, or collaboration opportunities please contact the AIODS Lab.
+For questions, feedback, or collaboration opportunities please contact the AIDOS Lab.